robj411/p2_drivers/README.md

 the contact matrix between groups; $\epsilon$ is the reduction in infectiousness from asymptomatic relative to symptomatic individuals;
-$p_3$ and $p_4$ are the proportions of asymptomatic and symptomatic infectious days, respectively, spent self isolating, and
+$p_3$ and $p_4$ are the proportions of asymptomatic and symptomatic infectious days, respectively, spent self isolating; $\delta$ is the infectiousness remaining given the rate to self isolate; and
 $I_{\cdot,\cdot}$ is the vector of number of infectious asymptomatic ($I_{A,\cdot}$) and symptomatic ($I_{S,\cdot}$) people who are unvaccinated ($I_{\cdot,0}$), vaccinated with the BPSV ($I_{\cdot,1}$),